MarvinLvn/voice-type-classifier/docs/using_a_cluster.md

 The `-o` parameter of `sbatch` consists of telling to slurm where to store the output of the run.
 This will create a file called `vtc_namibia_log.txt` showing you what your call to `apply.sh` is producing.

+Any problems ?
+You can try to have a look at the tips & tricks section [(at the very end of this doc !)](#tips-and-tricks)

 # How to check that my job is running ?

 ## Check my job has started running